brandendupont-mcw/second-cms/src/documentation-pages/case_resolution.md

 ---
 # Case Resolution

-This dashboard presents data on all cases prosecuted by the District Attorney's Office that have reached a final resolution (a case disposition).
+This section presents data on all cases prosecuted by the District Attorney's Office that have reached a final resolution (a case disposition).
 Cases can be resolved in a variety of ways, including by dismissal, diversion, deferred judgment, plea, or through a verdict at trial.
-Each case is reflected by its top disposition.
-For example, if a charge on a case is dismissed as a part of plea negotiations and another charge on the case is plead guilty, the case will be reflected here as a “plead guilty.”

-The year reflects the year the disposition was reached.

-**Why is this important?** It is important to review dispositions to ensure we are addressing serious crime effectively while minimizing unnecessary punitiveness. <br>
+**Why is this important?** It is important to review how cases are resolved to ensure we are addressing serious crime effectively while minimizing unnecessary punitiveness.

 <br>